 Between Poiano and Quinto, we find the small, fine winery, a family business, run by two brothers.
 Alberto and Mauro Bustaggi have Valpolicella, Ripasso and Amarone in their blood, they are completely dedicated to it.
 The land has been in the family for a long time, but it became a wine estate only recently.
 Before, it was used as a farm, with cherries, kiwis, peaches, and olives.
 Wine was only cultivated a little, for own use or for the cooperative.
 In 2002, however, that changed.
 Fundamental.
 Mauro Bustaggi came back to the family farm, and the two brothers decided to turn everything around properly.
 At 22, he had already had a successful career as a shop manager in Verona and he was looking for new challenges.
 "For me it means freedom, it's pure luxury to do what you enjoy, to act on your instincts."
 He found and still finds his fulfillment in the winery.
 He becomes philosophical when he strokes the plants and looks at the beautiful valley.
 "Respect and care are the most important things.
 We only have custody of this earth, to care for it.
 It's not ours, and if we leave, after all, we can't take the land with us.
 You can't own land, you have the privilege of using it."

-"To me it's freedom, it's pure luxury to do what brings you joy, to act on your instincts."
+"For me it means freedom, it is pure luxury to do what gives you pleasure, to act according to your instincts."

 The two brothers have done a great job.
 The large part of the vines is still young, twelve years old on average, already now the quality is remarkable, and there is still a lot of room for improvement when they get older.
 There are three basic rules at Corte Figaretto: tireless care of the vines, strict yield limitation, and meticulous cellar work.